Codyvanzandt/beautiful-jekyll/_posts/2018-05-06-research_matters.md

 Or another one...

-***I Thought I Could Accurately Predict Newspaper Readership from Weather Data: But I Can't***
+***Can Weather Data Accurately Predict Newspaper Readership?
+Nope.***

 It just doesn't happen.

 Researchers (particularly in the humanities) rarely publish the failed experiment, the inconclusive study, or the argument that just wouldn't solidify.
 That's a problem, particularly in fields that often adhere to the scientific method.
 When a researcher hides a null result, they bias the body of literature on a subject towards the positive, throw away hard-won knowledge, and contribute to an academic publishing culture that privileges positive results over negative.

 But the gears of change are in motion.
-Some journals are calling for negative results <cultural analytics>, and while others *only* accept negative results <The Journal of Negative Results>.
+Some journals are calling for negative results while others *only* accept negative results.

 What positive signs!